EduardoVernier/dynamic-projections/README.md

 ## Related work
 TODO

+- [ ] Add references.
+Markdown doesn't deal with this, so maybe just list them to make things easier in the future.

 ## Projection methods
 **PCA** - A technique for dimensionality reduction that performs a linear mapping of the data to a lower-dimensional space maximizing the variance of the data in the low-dimensional representation.
 We created a wrapper that around the scikit-learn implementation that offers two usage modes: Strategy 1 (pca_s1) computes PCA independently for each timestep.
 Strategy 4 (pca_s4) works by grouping all timesteps and computing PCA once.
 The terminology was borrowed from the dt-SNE paper.